Manual vs. Automated Accessibility Testing: Which One Should You Choose?

 Pros and Cons of a Manual Audit

-Having an accessibility expert evaluate your website against the WCAG 2.1 criteria can offer protection and insights that an automated audit wouldn’t be able to achieve, with that being said, there are still upsides and downsides to manual audits.
+Having an accessibility expert evaluate your website against the WCAG 2.1 criteria provides protection and insights that automated audits cannot achieve.
+However, manual audits also come with their own set of advantages and disadvantages.

 Some pros of a manual audit are:

-- A trained technician has the ability to catch issues that an automated tool would miss
+- A trained technician can identify issues that an automated tool would miss.

-- Solutions offered by a professional are more tailored to your specific needs vs a generic automated solution
+- Solutions offered by a professional are more tailored to your specific needs, unlike generic automated solutions.

-- Can ask questions and get clarity on specific issues
+- You can ask questions and gain clarity on specific issues.

-- There are no monthly or yearly recurring fees unlike using a software solution
+- There are no monthly or yearly recurring fees, unlike with software solutions.

 Some cons of a manual audit are:

-- Takes longer to perform because each page is viewed manually
+- It takes longer to perform because each page is viewed manually.

-- It’s more expensive due to the manual labor
+- It is more expensive due to the manual labor involved.

 Pros and Cons of an Automated Audit